MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 ### Error budget

 The total error budget $\epsilon$ sets the overall tolerated error for the algorithm, that is, the allowed failure probability of the algorithm.
 Its global value must be between 0 and 1 and the default value is 0.001, which corresponds to 0.1%.
-In other words, the algorithm is allowed to unsuccess a maximum of once in 1000 executions.
+In other words, the algorithm is allowed to fail a maximum of once in 1000 executions.
 This parameter is highly application specific.

 For example, if you're running Shor’s algorithm for factoring integers, a large value for the error budget may be tolerated as one can check that the outputs are indeed the prime factors of the input.
 On the other hand, a smaller error budget may be needed for an algorithm solving a problem with a solution, which can't be efficiently verified.